gmetais/grunt-devperf/README.md

 Type: `Integer`
 Default value: `120`

-The time after which phantomas should cancel a run
+The time after which phantomas should cancel a run.

 #### options.openResults
 Type: `Boolean`